 Ideal for viewing: grey seal, white-tailed deer, American beaver, harbour seal, North American porcupine

 is featured in the following itinerary:

 This self-drive family adventure, staying in hotels, cabins and comfortable Huttopia tents with all facilities, is designed to reveal the best of outdoor Québec and its wildlife.
 Driving at your own pace, there’s a chance to see all the region’s iconic mammals – whales, black bear, moose and caribou.

 When to go: Jun-Sep

 Duration inc. flights: 15 days

 Price inc. flights: From £3,145 pp

 Suggested accommodation is shown below.

 for further recommendations.

-A Huttopia experience is a family holiday that’s all about simplicity, authenticity, nature and wide open spaces.
-Each Huttopia village is a tranquil natural setting in a forest or preserved area with a view of a mountain, body of water or majestic trees – offering a chance to get back to nature.
+Huttopia offers family accommodation that’s all about simplicity, authenticity, nature and wide open spaces.
+Comfortable and ecologically designed tents made from canvas and wood are located in a tranquil natural setting with beautiful views, providing a chance to get back to nature.